rollthecloudinc/spearhead/README.md

 # Minimal AWS Setup

-Druid does not use a traditional database.
+Traditional databases are not used.
 Instead AWS cloud services are used to authenticate users, store and search data.

 ## Cognito